bitcoin/bitcoin/doc/developer-notes.md

 If the code is behaving strangely, take a look in the debug.log file in the data directory;
 error and debugging messages are written there.

-The -debug=... command-line option controls debugging; running with just -debug will turn on all categories (and give you a very large debug.log file).
+The -debug=... command-line option controls debugging; running with just -debug or -debug=1 will turn on all categories (and give you a very large debug.log file).

 The Qt code routes qDebug() output to debug.log under category "qt": run with -debug=qt